A monumental effort is underway to save one of New Zealand's best loved birds from extinction, the Kakapo.

 A Paradise for Predators

-Kakapos evolved yellow-green feathers to camouflage them on the forest floor.
+Kakapos evolved yellow-green feathers to camouflage themselves on the forest floor.
 This provides excellent protection from sharp-eyed birds of prey but does not save them from mammals, which mainly hunt by smell.

 That all changed when the first boatloads of people disembarked, along with hunting dogs and stowaway rats.
 When kakapos sense danger they freeze on the spot.
 This strategy can fool an airborne eagle but doesn't deter ground-level hunters.